this-is-joeking/sports_ball_2210/README.md

 * Player is considered a long term player if their contract length is greater than two years.
 * Player is considered a short term player if their contract length is two years or less.
-* Payroll is the total cost of all of the players.
+* total_value is the total cost of all of the players.

 ```ruby
 pry(main)> require './lib/player'